Waste and Recycling

 The collection bin is normally labeled ‘used plastic bags’ but any soft plastic can be deposited.

-Plastic bread bags and cheese wrappers can be dropped off at The Old Pump House at the junction of Gilbert’s End and the B4209 in Hanley Castle.
+Plastic bread bags, cheese wrappers and empty medicine tablet blister packs can be dropped off at The Old Pump House at the junction of Gilbert’s End and the B4209 in Hanley Castle.
 These are sent to a company called TerraCycle.
 They pay a small fee for the waste and this is donated to The Community Orchard.

 Brita water filters can be taken to Argos at the Malvern Retail Park.